After saying that Enem begins to have 'the face of the government', Bolsonaro denies having seen issues | Policy

 Enem is experiencing a crisis in recent days.

-Last week, servers from Inep, the body responsible for the examination, claim that they suffered psychological pressure and veiled surveillance in the formulation of Enem 2021 so that they avoided choosing controversial issues that would eventually bother the Bolsonaro government.
+Last week, officials from Inep, the body responsible for the examination, stated that they suffered psychological pressure and veiled surveillance in the formulation of Enem 2021 to avoid choosing controversial issues that would eventually bother the Bolsonaro government.
 37 of them handed over their positions at Inep.
+The exam will take place this weekend.

-The president of the Education Committee of the Chamber, Dorinha Rezende (DEM-TO), stated that the collegiate will call the Minister of Education, Milton Ribeiro, to provide clarifications.
+Called to give clarifications to the Education Committee of the Chamber, the Minister of Education, Milton Ribeiro, said this Wednesday that Enem has the face of the government “in the sense of competence, honesty and seriousness”.

+- Enem 2021: president of Inep denies having had access to the test and says that exchange of questions during assembly is normal

 In Doha, Qatar’s capital, Bolsonaro spoke with journalists after a motorcycle ride.
 He visited the Lusail football stadium.
 Qatar will host the 2022 World Cup.